cloudfoundry/community/toc/rfc/rfc-draft-hash-based-routing.md

   and the balance factor
 - It MUST implement the validation of the following requirements:
     - The `hash_header` property is mandatory when load balancing is set to hash
     - The `hash_balance` property is optional when load balancing is set to hash.
-Leaving out `hash_balance` means the load situation will not be considered
+Leaving out `hash_balance` or setting it explicitly to 0 means the load situation will not be considered
-    - To account for overload situations, `hash_balance` values should be greater than 110.
+    - To account for overload situations, `hash_balance` values should be greater than 1.1.
 During the implementation phase, the values will be evaluated to identify the best fit for the recommended range
     - For load balancing algorithms other than hash, the `hash_balance` and `hash_header` properties MUST not be set